-- ✓ The Chief Constable's Vision and Values, in conjunction with the Code of Ethics, define the exemplary standards expected of everyone working in policing and is communicated to all officers and staff. - The Standards of Professional Behaviour reflect the expectations of the public and are governed by specific policies, procedural rules and internal management processes that cover the activities of the force:
+- ✓ The Chief Constable's Vision and Values, in conjunction with the Code of Ethics, define the standards expected of everyone working in policing and is communicated to all officers and staff.

+- ✓ The Standards of Professional Behaviour reflect the expectations of the public and are governed by specific policies, procedural rules and internal management processes that cover the activities of the force:

 - Financial Management

 - Procurement

 - Health and safety

 - Gifts and Hospitality

 - Business Interests

-- 'Whistleblowing' Confidential Reporting
+- Whistleblowing' Confidential Reporting

 - Complaints Handling

 - Anti-Fraud, Bribery and Corruption

 - Information Security

 - Information sharing

 - Data Protection

 - General Data Protection Regulations

-- ✓ At a national level, the Force cooperates in the National Fraud Initiative which attempts to identify fraud by sharing and comparing employee data across the public sector.
+- ✓ At a national level, the force cooperates in the National Fraud Initiative which attempts to identify fraud by sharing and comparing employee data across the public sector.

-- ✓ Within the Force there are two formal codes of conduct, one for police officers and one for police staff.
+- ✓ Within the force there are two formal codes of conduct, one for police officers and one for police staff.
 Both codes define the standards of personal behaviour expected.
 The officer code also sets out requirements in terms of use of force, performance, execution of duties and other general conduct expectations.
 Certain staff, e.g. qualified accountants or solicitors, will have professional codes of conduct to which they are held to account.

-✓ An Ethics Committee has been established which is responsible for providing the Chief Constable and PCC with independent advice around ethical issues arising from the data analytics projects.
+- ✓ An Ethics Committee has been established which is responsible for providing the Chief Constable and PCC with independent advice around ethical issues arising from the data analytics projects.

-5. Principle B: Ensuring openness and comprehensive engagement
+5. Principle B: Ensuring openness and comprehensive stakeholder engagement

-Evidence to demonstrate Principle B includes:
+Evidence to demonstrate Principle B includes;

-✓ The West Midlands Police web site includes the current Freedom of (FOI) publication scheme in its 'Your right to information' pages.

-- ✓ The effective force website aids agile accessibility to the police service by providing advice, enabling a member of the public to report an incident, track their case and undertake live webchat to report all non-emergency crimes online. - ✓ The Force actively involves communities across the force geography.
+- The West Midlands Police web site includes the current Freedom of Information (FOI) publication scheme in its 'Your right to information' pages. - ✓ The force website aids agile accessibility to the police service by providing advice, enabling a member of the public to report an incident, track their case and undertake live webchat to report all non-emergency crimes online. - ✓ The force actively involves communities across the force geography.
 The approach involves public meetings including community forums, independent advisory groups, scrutiny panels and messaging via WMNOW.

-There is also active involvement with the full range of media such as press, TV, social media and public surveys. - ✓ The West Midlands Police and Crime Plan 2016 2020 and the Force Ambition Plan identifies and communicates plans and intended outcomes for citizens and service users. - ✓ The force works closely with Independent Advisory Groups to increase levels of trust and understanding in our diverse communities, support the most vulnerable and make sure our engagement is targeted and meaningful.
+✓ There is also active involvement with the full range of media such as press, TV, social media and public surveys.

-- ✓ Body worn video is used routinely by frontline officers when attending an incident and is scrutinsed by Independent Advisory Groups. - ✓ Governed by the Citizens in Policing Board, the force has a comprehensive Citizens in Policing programme which seeks to increase citizen participation in policing and community safety by developing the scale and variety of opportunities for volunteers, special constables, cadets and a number of watch schemes. - ✓ The Force engages and collaborates with a significant number of partners within the region.
+- The force works closely with Independent Advisory Groups and independent scrutiny panels to increase levels of trust and understanding in our diverse communities, support the most vulnerable and make sure our engagement is targeted and meaningful. - ✓ Governed by the Citizens in Policing Board, the force has a comprehensive Citizens in Policing programme which seeks to increase citizen participation in policing and community safety by developing the scale and variety of opportunities for volunteers, special constables, cadets and a number of watch schemes. - ✓ The force engages and collaborates with a significant number of partners within the region.
 An example being the work of the West Midlands Violence Prevention Alliance (WMVPA) which is jointly chaired by an Assistant Chief Constable and Public Health Lead.
 The WMVPA aims to bring together partners to work together with the shared understanding that violence and its associated harms are preventable.
-The WMVPA is a member of the World Health Organisation Violence Prevention Alliance international network. - 6.
-Principle C: Defining outcomes in terms of sustainable economic, social and environmental benefits
+The WMVPA is a member of the World Health Organisation Violence Prevention Alliance international network.

+6. Principle C: Defining outcomes in terms of sustainable economic, social and environmental benefits